Security

 • Unauthorized access to prompts and outputs

-Prompts and responses are processed exclusively inside Trusted Execution Environments (TEEs).
-They are never exposed to Ollm services, operators, or underlying infrastructure outside the enclave.
+For TEE models: prompts and responses are processed exclusively inside hardware-isolated Trusted Execution Environments.
+They are never exposed to OLLM services, operators, or underlying infrastructure outside the enclave.

 • Infrastructure-level compromise